Mimino666/tc-marathoner/README.md

 - You can find log of the last multiple-tests run in *ColorLinkerMarat* directory, called *multiple_tests.log*.
 - When you run multiple tests, standard error output from your solution is not displayed.
 But lines starting with ```!``` are displayed, still.
 - Marathoner stores copies of all tagged source codes in ```ColorLinkerMarat/tags``` directory, so you can later return to them.
 - If you internally measure running time of your solution, output to standard error a line in format: ```Run time = <run_time>```.
-Marathoner will use this time instead of the one it measures externally, which is not entirely precise.
+Marathoner will use this time instead of the one it measures externally, which can be rather imprecise.